future-grid/fgp-js-kit/README.md

 ### Utilisation & Development

-Want to show graphs on the other web system?
+Want to show graphs on the other web-app?
 Great!

+Add the dependencies for Angular and Dygraps

-Add the sources to your code (adjust paths as needed) after adding the dependencies for Angular and Dygraphs first:
+Add the sources to your code

+(careful the paths)

 ```html
 <head>